CollarNetworks/protocol-core/devdocs/audits.briefing.md

 - (for checklist use: check changes to https://github.com/d-xo/weird-erc20)

 ## Deployment Destinations
-Only Arbitrum One.
+Only Arbitrum.

 ## Other Documentation
 - Solidity files have the most up to date docs
 - Some diagrams for high level overview: [diagrams.md](diagrams.md)
-- General conceptual and mechanism docs: https://docs.collarprotocol.xyz/
+- General protocol / mechanism docs: https://docs.collarprotocol.xyz/

 ## Known Design Issues
 - Providers offers do not limit execution price (only strike prices), so are expected to actively manage for large price changes.